What's in a name?

 Perhaps in the near future we will see other national and international bodies accept this terminology and have the standard definition changed across the world.
 As clinicians, we need to embrace new clinical practice, such as this change of definitions, as we endeavour to change the lives of our patients.

-I and my Clinical Team have decided to start introducing this terminology when we educate our fellow clinicians about the prevention of pressure ulcers.
-We believe that by joining our colleagues in Australia and New Zealand in using the term “pressure injuries”, it will have a positive impact on patient care and help change the perception and attitudes towards pressure injuries.
+I and my Clinical Team use this terminology when we educate our fellow clinicians about the prevention of pressure ulcers.
+We believe that by joining our colleagues in Australia, New Zealand and the United States in using the term “pressure injuries”, it will have a positive impact on patient care and help change the perception and attitudes towards pressure injuries.

 It is my prediction that in the near future, the term ‘bedsore’ and “pressure ulcer” will no longer be part of the vocabulary and “pressure injury” will be the common term used worldwide.